fivethirtyeight/data/nba-raptor/README.md

 These "historical" data files use full player-tracking RAPTOR for seasons since 2014, a version of RAPTOR that mixes box score value estimates with single-year regularized plus-minus data for seasons from 2001 through 2013, and a version of RAPTOR that only uses a box score estimate of value for the seasons from 1977 through 2000.
 In each era, the RAPTOR version with the highest level of detail is the version used.

-The linked file `latest_RAPTOR_by_player.csv` contains RAPTOR data for every player in the 2019-20 season.
+The linked file `latest_RAPTOR_by_player.csv` contains RAPTOR data for every player in the latest season.

-The linked file `latest_RAPTOR_by_team.csv` contains RAPTOR data for every player broken out by team, season and season_type for the 2019-20 season.
+The linked file `latest_RAPTOR_by_team.csv` contains RAPTOR data for every player broken out by team, season and season_type for the latest season.

 These "latest" data files contain the box score and on/off plus-minus components of RAPTOR, which are then combined into a total RAPTOR rating.